nathanfelipe/nathanfelipe/README.md

 # Hi there, I am Nathan:

 - Currently working as a Postdoc in the field of theoretical plasma astrophysics<br>
-- Slowly transitioning to the private sector <br>
 - Looking for collaborations involving data analysis, machine learning and statistical methods <br>
 - Currently teaching myself signal reconstruction and data structure & algorithms <br>
 - You can find my academic CV on my [personal website](http://nathan.science)